UppaJung/personal-website-preview/content/posts/nametags/index.md

 [^offended]: This article is written for those who want to promote gender inclusivity and so I will not address the needs of those whose identities are offended by the very concept of chosen pronouns here.
 I have yet to encounter anyone who was 'against pronouns' whose position was not a dog whistle for being against gender inclusivity.

 [^edit-out-only]: Those who prefer not to have their pronouns followed by **only** can edit it out manually.

+[^no-only-for-they]: [Author-assistive](https://www.stuartschechter.org/posts/scoreless-peer-review/) reviewer [Jan Dittrich](https://fordes.de/) ([@simulo@hci.social](https://hci.social/@simulo)) suggested that some attendees who prefer *they* pronouns may feel left out because the radio buttons do not give them an option to add the boldface **only**.
+(They can still do so manually by editing their name tag.)
+There is a trade-off here.
+Indeed, some who prefer using *they* pronouns may feel excluded by the lack of a radio option to add **only** following *they* pronouns.
+However, attendees are more likely to adopt the new norms and address others with *they* pronouns if there are fewer exceptions to remember, and their sense of the number of exceptions they'll need to remember will be influenced by the prevalence of **only** on name tags.

 [^name-tag-abuse]: As I work in security I am sure to have 'clever' people point out that, yes, attendees could abuse the freedom to edit the entirety of the text on their name tag to include inappropriate content or to impersonate others.
 Fortunately, most people will stick with the defaults and the rest can be reviewed for abuse by event staff.
 Reviewing the exceptions is work, but likely worthwhile work, as it can alert organizers to attendees with unanticipated needs.